jimtough/docker-mastery-course/README.md

   * File format reference: https://docs.docker.com/compose/compose-file/
   * There are multiple version of the YAML file (course covers up to version spec 3.1)

+## Docker Swarm

+Docker creates new challenges:
+* How do we automate container lifecycle?
+* How can we scale out/in/up/down?
+* How can we ensure our containers are re-created if they fail?
+* How can we replace containers without downtime (blue/green deploy)?
+* How can we control/track where containers get started?
+* How can we create cross-node virtual networks?
+* How can we ensure only trusted servers run our containers?
+* How can we store sercrets, keys, passwords, etc., and get then to the right container (and ONLY that container)?

+### Swarm Mode - Built-In Orchestration
+* Swarm Mode is a clustering solution built inside Docker
+* Swarm Mode **is not** enabled by default
+* New commands once it is enabled:
+  * docker swarm
+  * docker node
+  * docker service
+  * docker stack
+  * docker secret

 ----

 # Course Labs and Exercises